EmanuelBender/GoogleSheet_Inventory_System/README.md

 **Automatic Invoice Import:**
 - Supports Mouser & LCSC platforms.
-- Requirements: Create a folder in Google Drive (path in functions), place invoices inside, and trigger via the Inject Order button.
+- Requirements: Create a folder in Google Drive, enter folder name in Main Functions.js, place invoices inside, and trigger via the Inject Order button.

 **Build Profile (PROFILES sheet):**
 - Create a profile by adding a header and entering ID and amount of each item.
 The rest is automatic.